 If it's a small patch of carpet, an inch or so across, a simple way to fix this is to take a pair of scissors and from around your carpet carefully cut out the odd strand at the base.
 Make sure you spread this out so it will go unnoticed.
 Next using some strong glue start to build the carpet back up by gluing the strands back in one at the base.
 With a bit of patience, you will soon build the pile up again.

-If it's a larger patch it can be best to replace the section with new carpet.
+If it's a larger patch it would be best to replace the section with a new bit of carpet.
 Ideally you may have some spare carpet but if not, you may find that the same carpet has been used in a cupboard or under a piece of furniture and you can use this instead.

 To make sure it fits perfectly take the replacement piece and check to see if there is a noticeable grain as you will need to line this up with the grain of the carpet.